-- 1. EpiPen® and EpiPen Jr® contain, a medicine used to treat allergic emergencies (anaphylaxis).
-Anaphylaxis can be life-threatening, can happen within minutes, and can be caused by stinging and biting insects, allergy injections, foods, medicines, exercise, or unknown causes.
+1. EpiPen® and EpiPen Jr® contain epinephrine, a medicine used to treat allergic emergencies (anaphylaxis).
+Anaphylaxis can be life threatening, can happen within minutes, and can be caused by stinging and biting insects, allergy injections, foods, medicines, exercise, or unknown causes.

 Symptoms of anaphylaxis may include:

-- trouble breathing
+- · trouble breathing - · wheezing

-- wheezing

-- · hoarseness (changes in the way your voice sounds)
+- hoarseness (changes in the way your voice sounds)

 - hives (raised reddened rash that may itch)

-- severe itching
+- severe itchina

 - swelling of your face, lips, mouth, or tongue

-- · skin rash, redness, or swelling
+- skin rash, redness, or swelling

-- fast heartbeat
+- · fast heartbeat

 - weak pulse

 - · feeling very anxious

 - confusion

-- stomach pain
+- · stomach pain

 - · losing control of urine or bowel movements (incontinence)

 - · diarrhea or stomach cramps

-- dizziness, fainting, or "passing out" (unconsciousness)
+- · dizziness, fainting, or "passing out" (unconsciousness)

-2. Always carry your EpiPen® or EpiPen Jr® with you because you may not know when anaphylaxis may happen.
+- 2. Always carry your EpiPen® or EpiPen Jr® with you because you may not know when anaphylaxis may happen.

-Talk to your health care professional if you need additional units to keep at work, school, or other locations.
+Talk to your healthcare provider if you need additional units to keep at work, school, or other locations.
 Tell your family members, caregivers, and others where you keep your EpiPen® or EpiPen Jr® and how to use it before you need it.
 You may be unable to speak in an allergic emergency.

-3. When you have an allergic emergency (anaphylaxis)

-Use EpiPen® or EpiPen Jr® right away.

-• Get emergency medical help right away.
+- 3. When you have an allergic emergency (anaphylaxis) - Use EpiPen® or EpiPen Jr® right away. - Get emergency medical help right away.
 You may need further medical attention.
-You may need to use a second EpiPen® or EpiPen ${\sf Jr}^{{\scriptscriptstyle \oplus}}$ if symptoms continue or recur.
-Only a health care professional should give additional doses of epinephrine if you need more than 2 injections for a single anaphylaxis episode.
+You may need to use a second EpiPen® or EpiPen Jr® if symptoms continue or recur.
+Only a healthcare provider should give additional doses of epinephrine if you need more than 2 injections for a single anaphylaxis episode.